 Causes of oligohydramnios include the following:

 Uteroplacental insufficiency (eg, due to preeclampsia Preeclampsia and Eclampsia Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
-Diagnosis... read more , chronic hypertension Hypertension in Pregnancy Recommendations regarding classification, diagnosis, and management of hypertensive disorders (including preeclampsia) are available from the American College of Obstetricians and Gynecologists... read more , abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+Diagnosis... read more , chronic hypertension Hypertension in Pregnancy Recommendations regarding classification, diagnosis, and management of hypertensive disorders (including preeclampsia) are available from the American College of Obstetricians and Gynecologists... read more , placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
-Manifestations may include vaginal... read more , a thrombotic disorder Thromboembolic Disorders in Pregnancy In the US, thromboembolic disorders— deep venous thrombosis (DVT) or pulmonary embolism (PE)—are a leading cause of maternal mortality.
+Manifestations may include... read more , a thrombotic disorder Thromboembolic Disorders in Pregnancy In the US, thromboembolic disorders— deep venous thrombosis (DVT) or pulmonary embolism (PE)—are a leading cause of maternal mortality.
 During pregnancy, risk is increased because Venous capacitance... read more , or another maternal disorder)

 Fetal malformations, particularly those that decrease urine production